Asexual Visibility Day: What it is and why we need to recognize its spectrum

 What is asexuality?

-Asexuality is an orientation in which a person does not feel sexual attraction to others.; or, does not do so in a normative manner.
+Asexuality is an orientation in which a person does not feel sexual attraction to others., or does not do so in a normative manner.
 Asexuality has been known since 1948, when the biologist and sexologist Alfred Kinsey published the study Sexual Behaviour in the Human Male, where introduced a special category for people who do not experience a sex drive.

 1. Sexualrefers to the desire for sexual activity with another person.